mac-can/PCBUSB-Utilities/README.md

 ## PCBUSB Utilities

-This repo offers two CAN command line tools that are build upon the PCBUSB library:
+This repo offers three CAN command line tools that are build upon the PCBUSB library:
 - `can_moni` to view incoming CAN messages
 - `can_test` to test CAN communication
+- `can_port` to run CAN over Ethernet

 _Note: These utilities can also be build and used on Linux with PEAK's chardev driver._